 How do I know if my tree is protected?

 The Interactive Map shows where the Tree Preservation Orders, Conservation Areas and Estate Management Schemes are.
 The online database of planning applications will help you to find out if a tree is protected by a condition on a recent planning application.

 Do all tree works need consent from the council?

 Dead, dying or dangerous trees can be removed without submitting an application.
 However, the onus of proof rests with you.
-If you wish to remove a tree for these reasons you are strongly advised to contact the Planning Department before you or any other person or company undertake any works.
+If you wish to remove a tree for these reasons you are strongly advised to contact the Development Management Department before you or any other person or company undertake any works.
 You will be asked to give five days written notice of the works.

 Can I ask for a tree to be protected?